A parliamentary report of 1777 recorded a parish workhouse in operation at Laugharne with accommodation for up to six inmates.

 On the day in question, protestors entered Carmarthen to lay their grievances before magistrates.
 However, possibly diverted by local unruly elements, a large crowd arrived at the workhouse where the master was forced to hand over his keys.
 The mob then rushed into the courtyard and then entered the buildings where they smashed furniture and broke windows.
 The riot continued until the arrival of the 4th Light Dragoons who brought proceedings until control and took sixty prisoners.

-The main block was rebuilt in 1907 at a cost of around £9,000.
+The main block was rebuilt a cost of around £9,000.
 The new building was three storeys high with a T-shaped layout.

 A two-storey entrance block containing an entrance archway was located at the east of the site on Penlan Road.